IMMM-SFA/ferencz-tidwell_2022_frontiers/README.md

 ### Input data

 **TODO**:  Need compressed data from author for all categories
-- Model input data in Model_Data.zip
+- Model input data (MODFLOW files and FloPy parameters) for each simulation Group are in Model_Files.zip
 - Recharge data from USGS
     - From https://www.sciencebase.gov/catalog/item/58ee3dc7e4b0eed1ab8cf13d we use the 800m_4km_10pc_runoff_monthly_SUMS_m3 model output data
 - Irrigation: StateMod